OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/notification-hubs/notification-hubs-aspnet-backend-windows-dotnet-wns-notification.md

             var channel = await PushNotificationChannelManager.CreatePushNotificationChannelForApplicationAsync();

-            // The "username:<user name>" tag gets automatically added by the message handler in the backend.
+            // hello "username:<user name>" tag gets automatically added by hello message handler in hello backend.
-            // The tag passed here can be whatever other tags you may want to use. try
+            // hello tag passed here can be whatever other tags you may want toouse. try
             {
-                // The device handle used will be different depending on the device and PNS.
+                // hello device handle used will be different depending on hello device and PNS.
-                // Windows devices use the channel uri as the PNS handle. await new RegisterClient(BACKEND_ENDPOINT).RegisterAsync(channel.Uri, new string[] { "myTag" });
+                // Windows devices use hello channel uri as hello PNS handle. await new RegisterClient(BACKEND_ENDPOINT).RegisterAsync(channel.Uri, new string[] { "myTag" });

                 var dialog = new MessageDialog("Registered as: " + UsernameTextBox.Text);